 Heartburn & Indigestion

 Heartburn is a very common symptom of pregnancy.
-It’s primarily caused by a combination of hormonal changes in the body and the added pressure your growing babe is putting on your stomach!
+It’s primarily caused by a combination of hormonal changes and the added pressure your growing babe is putting on your stomach!
 In an effort to avoid indigestion, try to avoid acidic foods and always carry antacids with you as a precautionary measure.
 My favorite go-to’s are Tums!
-They’re pregnancy safe and come in a variety of delicious flavors and convenient sizes.
+They’re pregnancy safe and come in a variety of flavors and convenient sizes.

 Constipation